-Interest Rate in Kyrgyzstan averaged 6.19 percent from 2011 until 2020, reaching an all time high of 13.73 percent in December of 2011 and a record low of 2.64 percent in December of 2012.
+Interest Rate in Kyrgyzstan averaged 6.35 percent from 2011 until 2022, reaching an all time high of 14 percent in March of 2022 and a record low of 2.64 percent in December of 2012.
 This page provides - Kyrgyzstan Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Kyrgyzstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.
+Kyrgyzstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Interest Rate in Kyrgyzstan is expected to be 16.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Kyrgyzstan Interest Rate is projected to trend around 12.00 percent in 2023 and 8.00 percent in 2024, according to our econometric models.